Skip to content

 IT Management Listed by thegentlemen Ransomware Group

-On April 27, 2026, the ransomware group known as thegentlemen added IT Management Co., Ltd. to its public leak site, confirming that internal files had been exfiltrated from the Bangkok-based IT services provider.
+On April 27, 2026, the ransomware group known as thegentlemen added IT Management Co., Ltd. to its public leak site, claiming that internal files had been exfiltrated from the Bangkok-based IT services provider.

 Public reporting indicates the company, located at 562 Dindaeng Road in Bangkok’s Din Daeng district, specializes in network intelligence and IT infrastructure solutions.
 The listing on thegentlemen’s leak site includes references to data taken during a ransomware incident, though the exact volume and full list of exposed records remain unclear.
 Available reporting describes the victim as a small local firm with a modest online presence that assists clients with networking functions.
 No specific customer count or individual victim numbers have been disclosed.